Emergency Management - FAQ

 - Stay Informed

 Any public school can be used as a shelter.
 High schools are chosen first because of their available resources.
 Other criteria for opening a school for a shelter would include proximity to the event.
-Tune in to 1630 AM for information about shelters before, during and after an emergency event.
+Sign up for Chesterfield Alert for information about shelters before, during and after an emergency event.
 Be sure to take items such as medications, blankets, clothes, and identification to the shelter.

 If the authorities advise you to Shelter-In-Place, you are to remain in your home or office (wherever you are at the time of the emergency) and protect yourself there.
 If there is a threat of contaminated outside air, seal doors, windows and vents and turn off all fans and heating and air-conditioning units.
 Go to an interior room.
 Listen or watch local radio and television stations to stay updated on the latest information.